What Are Opiates?

 Patients with breathing or asthma problems, paralytic ileus (bowel obstruction), or blockage in the stomach or intestines should not take morphine or any other opiate.

-Opiates can slow or stop one’s breathing so this medicine must never be taken in large amount.
+Opiates can slow or stop one’s breathing so this medicine must never be taken in large amounts.
 This drug must never be taken by a pregnant woman as it may cause withdrawal symptoms in a newborn child.

 Combining alcohol and morphine or any other opiate could have a dangerous side effect.
 It may even lead to death.